 - Not Preferred by Foreign Students

-The low inbound rates of India clearly show that, in spite of offering comparatively cheaper education, India is not highly preferred when it comes to pursuing Higher education.
+The low inbound rates of India clearly show that, in spite of offering comparatively cheaper education, India is not highly preferred when it comes to pursuing any education.
 This can be because of the relatively low quality of education offered by the universities.

 - Low Employ-ability